How to Set up a Business Bank Account

 If you are the sole owner of your business and have not applied for your company to be a corporation or a limited liability company, then you need just two forms of personal identification and your social security number to open a business bank account.
 If your business is not run under your name, you will need a “doing business as” certificate.
 If your business is a corporation or an LLC, you must bring with you the LLC's operating agreement, the Federal Employee Identification Number, and a copy of the articles of organization.
 You might also have to provide any necessary business licenses and a signed operating agreement, which is similar to a business partnership agreement.

 If you need help setting up a business bank account, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.